allenlin90/programmingLearning/javascriptLearning/completeJavaScriptCourse2020/README.md

      }
    }
    ```
-1. By this configuration, we can take `mode: 'development'` in the last line in `webpack.config.js`.
+1. By this configuration, we can take `mode: 'development'` off in the last line in `webpack.config.js`.

 ### The Webpack Dev Server